camunda/camunda-bpm-platform/spin/docs/user-guide/json/reading-json.md

-# Reading Json
+# Reading JSON

-The Json datatype supports reading Json from Strings or input streams.
+The JSON datatype supports reading JSON from Strings or input streams.

-## Reading Json from a String:
+## Reading JSON from a String:

 ```java
 import static org.camunda.spin.Spin.*;